 Destination NSW know better than anyone about the best camping spots for the warmer weather that comes with spring and summer.
-As the team says “It’s the ideal time of year to discover some of NSW’s secret campsites and hidden gems.”
+Escape the post-covid winter blues and as the team says “It’s the ideal time of year to discover some of NSW’s secret campsites and hidden gems.”

-Rent a car or campervan at Sydney airport, then off you go on a camping adventure!
+Rent a car or pick up a campervan in Sydney, then off you go on a camping adventure!

-According to Destination NSW CEO Sandra Chipchase, “NSW is filled with hidden camping gems waiting to be discovered.
+According to Destination NSW, “NSW is filled with hidden camping gems waiting to be discovered.
 NSW has amazing coastal and bush camping spots that continue to stay under the radar and would make an ideal weekend away this spring.”